muziFiona/Advanced-Creative-Coding-1/README.md

 - For JavaScript and programming beginners
  - if you feel like you need an overall JavaScript refresher, check out the below crash course I've put together
  - https://github.com/micknoise/Advanced-Creative-Coding-1/blob/master/Creative-JavaScript-Crash-Course.md
+ - I'd recommend you do this before diving in to something like p5.

 ## C++ on Windows